jfragosoperez/learning-Go/README.md

 		return area
 	}

-	Example of call -> totalArea(&c, &r) //calculating the total area of the sum of the area of a circle and of a rectangle
+	Example of call -> totalArea(&c, &r) //calculating the total area of the sum of the area of a
+										//circle and of a rectangle

 Interfaces can also be used as fields.
 Example: